ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

    **Download** the Customer data CSV files to your workstation (** Only needed if you do not have the VMimage.**) Be sure to use the default names and the .csv file extension.

-   Right click on this link and select Save Link As...
-[K Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/kbank_customers.csv)
+   Right click on this link and select Save Link As and keep the file name as is...
+[K Bank's Customer data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/kbank_customers.csv)

-   Right click on this link and select Save Link As...
-[N Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/nbank_customers.csv)
+   Right click on this link and select Save Link As and keep the file name as is...
+[N Bank's Customer data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/raw/master/nbank_customers.csv)

    <img src="./media/DL_1.png"/>